ioos/registry/README.md

 3. Search for metadata in IOOS Catalog
   * http://catalog.ioos.us/

-### How do I update or remove previously harvested metadata?
+### How do I update or remove metadata in the service registry?
 The registry augments today's harvest with all previous harvests and sometimes this can result in old out-of-date records that are no longer applicable.

 1. If the content of the service has changed, but the service should still be registered then: